televandalist/RADocsTEMP/docs/guidelines/revision-guidelines.md

 ***
 ## Rescores

 Up until June 2019, RetroAchievements sets had a cap of 400 points, with no restrictions on individual achievements.
 The set cap was removed to focus less on overall set totals and more on the achievements themselves.
 This initiative was also meant to eliminate the misconception that a set worth 400 points is a "complete" set, but is also an ongoing community effort to promote fairness across the board.
-Information on the scoring process can be found [here](https://docs.retroachievements.org/Achievement-Scoring/).
+Information on the scoring process can be found [here](/guidelines/achievement-set-requirements/#scoring).

 Anyone wanting to rescore a set needs to:

 1. Prepare a rescore plan that shows the original scores and the proposed scores.
-A quick and easy way to do this is by utilizing [this sheet](https://docs.google.com/spreadsheets/d/1Klh_O66a_ZOtxIAvCv4n7L032GwvAwctTDsdp1zlfAQ/edit?usp=sharing); you can enter the Game ID in F2 to bring up a full list of that game's achievements and scores.
+A quick and easy way to do this is by utilizing [this sheet](https://docs.google.com/spreadsheets/d/1iO8nWKzOwwBbu7TiyXBkXi6IRVxE2OVDahE8RDstE4M/edit#gid=2096361004) - you can enter the Game ID in cell F3 to bring up a full list of that game's achievements and scores.

 2. Post the plan in the game's forum topic.